MarcusMa/react-native-async-load-bundle/README.md

 ## 📋 Background

-As we all known that there are three parts in a official bundle file: **Polyfill**、 **Modules**、 **Require**.
+As we all known that there are three parts in a official bundle file: **Polyfill**、 **Modules**、 **Requires**.
 If you build two different official bundle files, you will find that there are many repeated content, which is close to 500K.
 In order to minimize the bundle file, we define a **common bundle file**, which only includes some basic modules(such as `react` and `react-native`).
 And we define a **differential bundle file**, which only includes your custom code.

 Before React Native 0.55, we generally use `google-diff-match-patch` or `BSDiff` to build the differential bundle file, which needs the process of merging before your app loading the differential bundle file.